 The Gulag Archipelago is Solzhenitsyn’s account of life, or what was left of it, in the Soviet concentration camps.
 From the time of arrest through the show trials to being imprisoned or set to work as slave laborers, inmates owned only what they could always carry with them, namely, themselves, and in particular, their memories.

 We live in an age where memory seems less and less important.
 Anything we might want to know seems instantly available through the Internet.
 And yet there’s a sense in which the information in cyberspace is never really ours, never internalized, never part of our very being—unless it becomes a living and breathing reality in our memory.

 Even in this age of the Internet, the importance of memory has not been entirely forgotten.
-We still have spelling bees.
+We still enjoy spelling bees.
 Would-be doctors and lawyers still need to memorize reams and reams of material for their board exams.
-And we need to remember certain basic rules of the road to get our drivers license.
+And we can’t make do without memorizing some very basic facts, such as remembering the rules of the road to get our drivers license.